SystemsApproach/security/systems.rst

 wireless technologies address the issue.

-Note that securing a wireless link can be viewed as an example of defense-in-depth introduced in Chapter 2.
+Note that securing a wireless link can be viewed as an example of defense in depth introduced in Chapter 2.
 As long as your transport layer connection is secured by TLS and/or your VPN securely tunnels over the public Internet using IPsec, the confidentiality of your communication is ensured; securing the wireless link is partially